 Students under academic suspension are not eligible to receive financial aid and are not eligible to appeal until they have been reinstated to the University.
 Reinstatement to the University does not guarantee financial aid eligibility or appeal approval.

-Failure to meet either qualitative or quantitative requirements of satisfactory academic progress will result in automatic termination of aid eligibility for Title IV, HEA programs, unless the student is placed on financial aid warning status, or has successfully appealed to be placed on financial aid probation.
+Failure to meet either qualitative or quantitative requirements of satisfactory academic progress will result in automatic suspension of aid eligibility for Title IV, HEA programs, unless the student has successfully appealed to be placed on financial aid probation.

 - Extenuating circumstances include (but are not limited to) the death of a family member, illness or injury, or other circumstances beyond the student’s control.
-Appropriate supporting documentation of the circumstance must be provided.
+Appropriate supporting documentation of the circumstance must be provided when requested.
 Students may not use the same extenuating circumstance for multiple appeals without sufficient documentation of ongoing issues.

-- Appeals must include a statement from the student explaining why they did not meet the SAP requirements, what has changed to allow them to meet the requirements in the next semester.
-If requested, students must also submit an academic plan completed by the student and the advisor, and a statement from the advisor.
+- Appeals must include a statement from the student explaining why they did not meet the SAP requirements, and what has changed to allow them to meet the requirements in the next semester.
+If requested, students must also submit an academic plan completed by the student and the advisor.

-- Students who are suspended from financial aid due to having reached the maximum timeframe due to switching majors, second majors or additional degrees, will be evaluated on a case by case basis through the appeal process.
+- Students who are suspended from financial aid due to having reached the maximum timeframe will be evaluated on a case by case basis through the appeal process.
 Successful appeals will be monitored in the same manner as other SAP appeals.

-- Students will receive written notification of the need to appeal, the appeal decision, and subsequent financial aid eligibility via their Drury email address.
+- Students will receive written notification of the opportunity to appeal, the appeal decision, and subsequent financial aid eligibility.

-- Students who fail to meet SAP requirements for three consecutive semesters may no longer be eligible to receive financial aid.
+- Students who fail to meet SAP requirements may be denied financial aid.

-Students may also reestablish eligibility by enrolling in one or more semesters and successfully completing the course(s) without the assistance of financial aid.
-When a student’s satisfactory academic progress meets both qualitative and quantitative measures outlined in this policy and has achieved good academic standing with the University, he or she will once again become eligible to receive financial aid.
+Students may reestablish eligibility by enrolling in one or more semesters and successfully completing the course(s) without the assistance of financial aid.
+When a student’s qualitative and quantitative measures meet established requirements, the student will be eligible for financial aid for the next semester in which he or she is enrolled.